1979 Minnesota Twins season

-The 1979 Minnesota Twins season was a season in American baseball.
+The 1979 Minnesota Twins season was the 19th season for the Minnesota Twins franchise in the Twin Cities of Minnesota, their 19th season at Metropolitan Stadium and the 79th overall in the American League.
 The team finished 82–80, fourth in the American League West.

 Offseason

 In January 1979, the Twins attempted to trade first baseman Rod Carew to the New York Yankees in exchange for Chris Chambliss, Juan Beníquez, Dámaso García, and Dave Righetti, but were unable to finalize a deal.
 Carew would instead be traded to the California Angels on February 3.